tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 Then I realized there was an IV in my arm.

-Matt was asleep in a chair beside me, his head rested cradled in a neck pillow that pressed his cheeks up like a chipmunk.
+Matt was asleep in a chair beside me, his head cradled in a neck pillow that pressed his cheeks up like a chipmunk.

 It gave me a little needed comical relief.